 Try to be realistic about how to design a kitchen, too.
 You might really want a steam oven, coffee machine and warming drawers but you need to have a big kitchen to take lots of extras on top of the standard kitchen appliance list.
 Finally, talk to family and friends who have been through the kitchen buying process to get as much advice and inspiration as you can.

-Don’t worry too much about cost at this point.
+Don’t worry too much about the cost of a new kitchen at this point.
 Just focus on things that inspire you and soon you’ll be able to identify your favourite styles.

 6. Consult a kitchen designer